Danack/FunctionTypes/6_generics.md

 After that compile the generated code as normal.

 Most programmers aren't going to be up to writing their own generic autoloader code....so most people will just use a composer or other library provided one.

+Or is that all not the difficult part that needs solving?